Retail Audit: A 10-Step Checklist for Field Teams

 - Find and use an effective retail audit software

-Your auditors will be working in the field, going to stores and checking out how every parameter from promotions to merchandising to customer satisfaction is performing.
-A tool like BeatRoute equips you with comprehensive auditing capabilities with versatile input options and KPIs and allows for complete transparency from the auditor level to their managers to the brand itself.
-The ability to maintain detailed records in a mobile format such as on an app is the surest way to capture, analyze, and act upon audit data.
+Your auditors work in the field, moving store to store and checking how every parameter from promotions to merchandising to customer satisfaction is performing.
+A tool like BeatRoute gives you comprehensive audit capabilities, versatile input options, and KPI tracking with complete transparency from the auditor to their manager to brand HQ.
+Capturing, analyzing, and acting on audit data through a mobile app — not paper — is what turns audits from a reporting exercise into a feedback loop.

 Look for a tool that allows you to click photos as an accessory to audit reports for clarity and prompt action.
 At the same time, software scalability plays a big part in conducting effective audits as all brands have different requirements and sizes.
 A software adaptable to variations and at the same time, one that also possesses modular capabilities is the perfect candidate for your retail audit software.